zapier/visual-builder/docs/_publish/validation/integration-checks-reference.md

 description.

-Additionally, it's discouraged that you talk about how this integration will `sync` anything, as the space is supposed to be about your app itself instead of the Zapier integration in particular.
+Additionally, it's discouraged that you talk about how this integration will `sync` anything, as the space is supposed to be about your service itself instead of the Zapier integration in particular.

 Lastly, this section should be short and sweet.
 A brief description (roughly tweet-sized) is best.
-Specifically, we're looking for 1 - 3 sentences or at least 40 characters and a maximum of 140 characters.
+Specifically, we're looking for 1 - 3 sentences or at least 40 characters.

 ✘ an example of an **incorrect** setup: